Common questions about Coronavirus Business Loans (CBILs)

 The basic criterion for acceptance is as follows:

 The business must be based in the UK and have an annual turnover of less than £45 million.

-The business should be borrowing on the basis that the application would be considered viable by the lender on a long-term basis but the prospects have been damaged by the COVID-19 pandemic.
-Generally, the lender will want to see that the loan it provides now will enable your business to trade through without too much difficulty.
+The business should be borrowing on the basis that the application would be considered viable by the lender on a long-term basis.
+But, the business’ prospects have been damaged by the COVID-19 pandemic.
+Basically, the lender will want to see how the loan will enable your business to trade through without too much difficulty.

-The lender needs to satisfy itself, before granting a loan under CBILS, that it can’t fund your requirements on its normal terms.
+The lender needs to be satisfied with themselves before granting a loan under CBILS, that it can’t fund your requirements on its normal terms.

 How long will it

 take me to get a CBILS loan?

 Because this scheme is very new, lenders are still finding their way.
 Also, there are over 40 lenders involved, each with different criteria.
 So, finding the right one for your circumstances could take some time.
 This makes it difficult to be specific on timescales.

 However, using the expertise of Promise Money and our relationships with the lenders underwriters, we would expect to get your application placed with the right lender quicker.
 We would gather the information the lenders require much faster.
 Additionally, use our existing relationships to help your application get paid out more as soon as possible.

 Is a CBILS loan